-The applications for the LL.M. and J.D.
-Programs are comparable, with the major exception that the LSAT exam is required for all J.D. applicants.
+The application requirements for the LL.M. and J.D.
+Programs are comparable, with the major exception that the LSAT exam www.lsac.org is required for all J.D. applicants.

-If you are a current LL.M. student interested in transferring to the J.D. program, please contact the Office of International Graduate Law Programs for more information by e-mailing us at email@example.com.
+For current LL.M. students interested in enrolling in the Joint LL.M./J.D. program, please contact the Office of International Graduate Law Programs for more information at email@example.com.